 Compared to WeChat, Weibo addresses a far bigger audience.
-Big cities are Weibo's main market,96 since the urban population shows a stronger information-seeking motivation, driven by a need for richer, more diverse information.
-The limited market of Weibo in towns and villages further discourages people from using Weibo as a personal communication tool.
+Big cities are Weibo's main market, since the urban population shows a stronger information-seeking motivation, driven by a need for richer, more diverse information.
+The limited market of Weibo in towns and villages further discourages people to use Weibo as a personal communication tool.